arc-l/more/README.md

-## Self-Supervised Monte Carlo Tree Search Learning for Object Retrieval in Clutter
+## Interleaving Monte Carlo Tree Search and Self-Supervised Learning for Object Retrieval in Clutter

 ### Baichuan Huang, Teng Guo, Abdeslam Boularias and Jingjin Yu

-Submitted to ICRA 2022
+Accepted by ICRA 2022

 Video illustrating the work: